Following a natural disaster employment law still applies. Workers retain important employment and health and safety rights.

 Health and safety does not stop

-Risks arising from the floods must be assessed and managed like any other workplace risk.
+Risks arising from a natural disaster must be assessed and managed like any other workplace risk.

 This is a legal requirement and still applies regardless of your situation.